awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 ### Bring Your Own License \(BYOL\)<a name="Oracle.Concepts.Licensing.BYOL"></a>

 In the BYOL model, you can use your existing Oracle Database licenses to run Oracle deployments on Amazon RDS\.
 You must have the appropriate Oracle Database license \(with Software Update License and Support\) for the DB instance class and Oracle Database edition you wish to run\.
 You must also follow Oracle's policies for licensing Oracle Database software in the cloud computing environment\.
-For more information on Oracle's licensing policy for Amazon EC2, see [ Licensing Oracle Software in the Cloud Computing Environment](http://www.oracle.com/us/corporate/pricing/cloud-licensing-070579.pdf)\.
+For more information on Oracle's licensing policy for Amazon EC2, see [ Licensing Oracle software in the cloud computing environment](http://www.oracle.com/us/corporate/pricing/cloud-licensing-070579.pdf)\.

 In this model, you continue to use your active Oracle support account, and you contact Oracle directly for Oracle Database service requests\.
 If you have an AWS Support account with case support, you can contact AWS Support for Amazon RDS issues\.
 Amazon Web Services and Oracle have a multi\-vendor support process for cases that require assistance from both organizations\.